 The meeting will be recorded and posted to the Authority’s website.

-The Borough of Conshohocken Authority thanks you in advance for your cooperation during the remote meeting.
-It is of the utmost importance to the Authority that the public be given every available opportunity to participate in the meeting.
-If you encounter problems participating during the meeting, please contact the Authority at firstname.lastname@example.org and identify the problem experienced so we may continue to improve the remote system.
+It is of the utmost importance to the Authority that the public be given every available opportunity to participate in its meetings.
+If you encounter problems participating during a meeting, please contact the Authority at firstname.lastname@example.org and identify the problem experienced so we may continue to improve the remote system.

 Borough of Conshohocken Authority